 Pipe and tabor has been played in Gloucestershire for centuries – there is a fine mediaeval statue of an angel playing in the choir of Gloucester cathedral, and another on a roof boss in Tewkesbury abbey.
 Whilst common throughout the middle ages, its popularity declined, but it continued right into the 20th century in the County when it was played to accompany morris dancing.

 Gillian has played throughout England and as far afield as New Zealand and Australia.
-She has been guest overseas player at traditional music festivals in Arbucies and Vilanova in Catalunya, Spain.
+She has been guest overseas player at traditional music festivals in Paris and in Arbucies and Vilanova in Catalunya, Spain.
 She plays music from mediaeval times to the present day dressed in costume of the period.
 Her repertoire includes mediaeval, Tudor, Georgian and Edwardian tunes, with a particular focus on interesting taboring for the Cantigas di Santa Maria and the English collections of John Playford and John Gay.
 She has been described on Radio 4 as one of the world's best pipe and tabor players!

 Videos of Gillian playing may be seen in the following links